 Dr. Dallal’s research focuses on the evaluation of lifestyle and hormonal factors as they relate to estrogen-mediated carcinogenesis of the breast, endometrium and ovary.
-Her research centers on the following key areas: endogenous sex steroids with an emphasis on estrogen metabolism; active and sedentary behavior, obesity, and obesity-derived hormones; and, interrelationships between hormones, obesity, physical activity, and cancer risk.
-In addition to exploring health behaviors, their interaction with biology and potential role in cancer prevention, Dr. Dallal is interested in understanding racial/ethnic disparities in cancer incidence and survival.
+Her research centers on the following key areas: endogenous sex steroids with an emphasis on estrogen metabolism; active and sedentary behavior, obesity and obesity-derived hormones, as well as interrelationships between hormones, obesity, physical activity and cancer risk.
+In addition to exploring health behaviors, their interaction with biology and their potential role in cancer prevention, Dr. Dallal is interested in understanding racial/ethnic disparities in cancer incidence and survival.

 Dallal CM, Tice JA, Buist DSM, Bauer DC, Lacey JV, Cauley JA, Hue TF, LaCroix A, Falk RT, Pfeiffer R, Fuhrman B, Veenstra TD, Xu X, Brinton LA.
 Estrogen metabolism and postmenopausal breast cancer risk in the B~FIT cohort.
 Carcinogenesis 2014; 35(2): 346-55.
 PMCID: PMC3908751

 Luhn P, Dallal CM, Weiss J, Black A, Huang W, Lacey JV, Hayes RB, Stanczyk FZ, Wentzensen N, Brinton LA.
 Circulating adipokines and endometrial cancer risk in the Prostate, Lung, Colorectal and Ovarian (PLCO) cancer screening trial.
 Cancer Epidemiol Biomarkers Prev 2013; 22(7): 1304-12.
 PMCID: PMC3819202